 Simmons Hanly Conroy is excited to announce its Alton Miles for Meso 5K Run & 3K Run/Walk, which is set to take place on Sept.
-25 in honor of Mesothelioma Awareness Day, will return to an in-person format for its 13th year.
+25 in honor of Mesothelioma Awareness Day, will will be held virtually this year.

 The race benefits the mesothelioma community by rallying support behind an important cause and raising necessary funds for research, education and advocacy.
 Last year’s virtual race, in spite of being impacted by state-mandated COVID-19 limitations, raised $28,000 — exceeding the race’s annual fundraising goal.

 The top team fundraiser for last year’s race was Georgie Porgie’s Meso Patrol, which raised a total of $2,593.
 The team Jen’s Gems earned second with $1,302 raised and Team Captain Oakes ranked third with $435 raised.

 As with last year’s race, proceeds from this year’s race will benefit the Asbestos Disease Awareness Organization (ADAO).
 For nearly two decades, the ADAO has stood on the front lines of asbestos awareness and asbestos-related disease prevention.

 ADAO Set to Receive Proceeds From Miles for Meso for the 8th Straight Year

 Co-founded by the late Doug Larkin and Linda Reinstein, the ADAO plays a crucial role within the asbestos-disease and mesothelioma communities, bringing much needed advocacy and attention to the ongoing scourge of asbestos in the United States and around the world.

 Doug and Linda founded ADAO in 2004 shortly after both of their loved ones had been diagnosed with mesothelioma — a disease caused exclusively by exposure to asbestos.
 As Linda has eloquently described: